Azure/activate-genai/docs/content/en/docs/Concepts/azure-storage.md

 **Activate GenAI with Azure** uses Blob Storage to store the documents (PDFs) that will be then vectorized and indexed.

-Learn more about Azure Blob Storage: [What is Azure Blob Storage?](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview)
+For more information check: [What is Azure Blob Storage?](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview)